 - Please come equipped with drinking bottle and ensure it is taken away when you leave.

 - We are advising managers and coaches to only use the equipment they need, and keep it to a minimum and to clean off what they do use.

 - All equipment including goals and footballs will be cleaned after each session.

 - Coaches are advised to keep 72 hours between sessions to avoid passing Covid-19 while in contact with equipment.

-- Players will be given their own numbered ball for each session that only they can use and are responsible for.
+- Players will be given their own ball for each session that only they can use and are responsible for.

 - Players will be encouraged not to handle the ball at any point unless it is required.